anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * "product-serial-number._brski-pledge._tcp.local", to discover a specific pledge, e.g., when connected to a local network.
 * "_brski-pledge._tcp.local" to get a list of pledges to be bootstrapped.

 A manufacturer may allow the pledge to react on mDNS discovery without his product-serial-number contained.
 This allows a commissioning tool to discover pledges to be bootstrapped in the domain.
-The manufactuere may opt out of this functionality as outlined in {{sec_cons_mDNS}}.
+The manufacturer may opt out of this functionality as outlined in {{sec_cons_mDNS}}.

 To be able to detect the pledge using mDNS, network connectivity is required.
 For Ethernet it is provided by simply connecting the network cable.